 Many creatures fatten themselves up during the summer months so that they can survive over the winter on the fat they store.
-Birds live for the moment, feeding on whatever is available to maintain their body weight and survive each day to face the next.
+A bird lives for the moment, feeding on whatever is available to maintain its body weight and survive each day to face the next, particular during winter.
 It’s a tough life and, unfortunately, many don’t make it through the winter.
 So why not read on and find out how you can help to care for birds this coming winter.

 Help birds survive by supplementing their diet, providing safe shelter and clean drinking water.
 As the temperature drops and natural food becomes less available, this extra feeding support can often be the difference between life and death.

 Solid, frozen ground, iced water sources and a frozen landscape can make most natural food unavailable to your feathered friends.